willstepp/writings/hunger/hunger.md

 Yaholo was there, a pupil of the shaman.
 He stood over the embers in the center of the room and muttered the ancient words of the ritual.
 His mother Ama stood in the corner farthest from the ceremony and watched Mika with an expression of pity.
 Her hands were clasped against her chest.
 And on a bed woven from reed was his father Sakima.

 No one had told him what to do once inside so he approached his father and placed his hand upon his.
 His skin was dry and cold.
-This was a surprise because it was so hot inside the ouse, the coals in the pit giving off so much light and head he could feel sweat beading on his back.
+This was a surprise because it was so hot inside the house, the coals in the pit giving off so much light and head he could feel sweat beading on his back.
 Sakima was not awake.
 His eyes rolled back in his head.
 He turned from one side to the other.
 He was in great pain.

 Mika turned to Yaholo and made eye contact with him.
 But Yaholo looked through him.
 He also gazed upon a faraway place.